This page last modified on 1 July 2008.

 Continue into CAMBRIDGE; could use bike path on LHS until boundary

-Follow 90deg left at tfl, grass on right, SO at rdbt
+Follow 90deg left at tfl, grass on RHS, SO at rdbt

 R at tfl into Silver Street, past rising bollards, then